 Andrés Rigo Sureda, a national of Spain, has served as a Judge of the International Monetary Fund Administrative Tribunal since 2010.
-He is an international mediator and arbitrator, an external member of the Sanctions Committee of the Inter-American Development Bank, and an alternate external member of the Sanctions Board of the African Development Bank.
+He is an international mediator and arbitrator, an external member of the Sanctions Committee of the Inter-American Development Bank, an alternate external member of the Sanctions Board of the African Development Bank and a member of the Sanctions Panel of The Global Fund.
 He is a former Deputy General Counsel of the World Bank where he had a long and distinguished career.
 Judge Rigo has chaired numerous arbitral tribunals in commercial and investment treaty disputes and has lectured and written on issues of law and development, arbitration, international law and international organizations.
 He lectured at The Hague Academy of International Law on “The Law Applicable to the Activities of the International Development Banks” and gave the Sir Hersch Lauterpacht Memorial Lectures on “Policy and Discretion in Investment Treaty Arbitration” at Cambridge University.

 Jan Paulsson, a national of France and Sweden, has served as a Judge of the International Monetary Fund Administrative Tribunal since August 2011.
 He is President of the Administrative Tribunal of the European Bank for Reconstruction and Development and was a member of the World Bank Administrative Tribunal from 1999 to 2013, serving as its President (2006-2010) and Vice-President (2004-2006).
 Judge Paulsson holds the Michael Klein Distinguished Scholar Chair at the University of Miami School Of Law where he is also the Faculty Chair of the Specialization in International Arbitration.
 He has participated as counsel or arbitrator in over 500 arbitrations in Europe, Asia, the United States and Africa.
 He is also the President of the International Council for Commercial Arbitration, a Vice-President of the International Court of Arbitration of the International Chamber of Commerce, a member of the Permanent Court of Arbitration in The Hague, and a board member of the American Arbitration Association.